Kate brought back a Catherine Walker design for today’s Commonwealth Service at Westminster Abbey.

 Kate wore her Emmy London Rebecca suede heels ($540), a classic point-toe pump with a 4.5″ heel.

-The Duchess carried her matching Natasha Clutch ($445).
-The bag is also done in ‘cinder grey’ suede and piped with gold leather.
+The Duchess carried what appears to be a new bag, the Natasha Clutch ($445) in ‘cinder grey’ suede with gold leather trim on the flap edge.
 It measures about 4.7″ tall x 8″ long; it is roughly 2″ deep.
+(Kate carries an almost identical color, ‘steel grey,’ but that piece doesn’t have the piping at the flap edge.)

 Kate was sporting a new chapeau with a jaunty bow.